duncangrubbs/ozzzy/README.md

 ```

 ## 🙌 Contributing
 Feel free to fork and make PRs, they are always welcome!
+There is a lot of work to do on this project and any help is appreciated.
+If you don't know where to start you can check out the [issues](https://github.com/duncangrubbs/ozzy/issues) page.